devsahm/FandK-assessment/README.md

 ```

 ### CONCLUSION
 Thanks for reviewing my code.
 It will be a great privilege if given the opportunity to join your great team.
-I look forward to hearing fro you as soon.
+I look forward to hearing fro you soon.
 Thanks so much